SebChw/IsMusicANaturalLanguage/README.md

 #### Deep learning models
 After seeing that this musical text behave like language I was more certain that typical NLP methods will be working.
 You can find all code considering this part in `notebooks`.
 At first 3 baselines was trained (All based on LSTM):
-* first on that uncompressed representation, just using multilabel classification at each step
+* first on that uncompressed representation, just using multilabel classification at each step.
+[Baseline 1 sample](/readme_data/baseline1.mp3)
 * Second on lossles compression representation.
-At each step multilabel classification + Poisson regression
+At each step multilabel classification + Poisson regression.
+[Baseline 2 sample](/readme_data/baseline2.mp3)
 * Third one on the event based representation.
 Dictonary of words was created and then after each step we perform typical classification.
+[Baseline 3 sample](/readme_data/baseline3.mp3)

 I've got the most promising results from the third representation.
 That is why I used it to train GPT transformer, hoping for best results.
+[Transformer sample](/readme_data/transformer.mp3)